Are you making the most of the tax allowances available?

 First time buyers saving towards a deposit on a home can gain valuable tax benefits by funding a Lifetime ISA.
 Any individual aged between 18 and 39 can contribute up to £4,000 per year to a Lifetime ISA.
 The government will also top up your savings by 25% each year.

-Please note: The Financial Conduct Authority does not regulate Tax Advice.
-The value of investments and the income derived from them can fall as well as rise.
+Please note: The Financial Conduct Authority does not regulate estate planning, tax advice, wills or trusts.
+The value of investments can fall as well as rise.
 You may not get back what you invest.

 - This is total taxable income as above but excluding all pension contributions and including income sacrificed for employer pension contributions under salary sacrifice agreements put in place from 9/7/15 onwards